-50 Fun Things To Do around Miami with Kids
+55 Fun Things To Do around Miami with Kids Before They Grow Up

-Miami, Florida offers beach-ready weather for most of the year and moderate temps for the rest of it, so it welcomes visitors fleeing northern climates year-round.
-But there are more things to do in Miami with kids than just the beach.
-You'll find outdoor activities galore, from boating and pools to fun splash pads and parks.
-There are also top-notch museums, animal encounters, and top sports teams.
+Whether you're raising your kids in Florida or just bringing them here for a great family vacation, Miami (and the rest of Southern Florida) has plenty of kid-pleasing things to do.
+Snowbirds might not realize it, but there there is so much more to do in Miami with kids than just the beach.
+Miami Dade families enjoy outdoor activities all year round, from boating and pools to splash pads and parks—but there are also top-notch museums, animal encounters, great sports teams, and farms.
 And don't forget about Miami's proximity to the Everglades.

-Read on for our favorite things to do in Miami, Florida with kids, including top-recommended Miami hotels and family-friendly Miami restaurants.
+Read on for our favorite things to do around Miami, Florida with kids, including top-recommended family-friendly Miami restaurants and kid-friendly Miami hotels (for fledgling snowbirds).

 Things To Do in Miami with Kids (Besides the Beach)